Archie Smith (footballer, born 1995)

+Archibald Smith (born 19 July 1995) is a former Australian rules footballer who played for the Brisbane Lions in the Australian Football League (AFL).

 Early life

-Smith is the son of former NBA and NBL basketballer Andre Moore.
-He played junior basketball at an elite level and was courted by multiple Division One colleges in the US before being scouted by AFL recruiters at the age of 17.
+Smith was born in Brisbane on 19 July 1995, the son of former NBA and NBL basketball player Andre Moore.
+Smith himself played junior basketball at an elite level and was courted by multiple Division One colleges in the United States before being scouted by AFL recruiters at the age of 17.
 Despite having no prior Australian rules football experience, Smith drew interest from recruiters due to his supreme athleticism for his size.
 He attended St Laurence's College in South Brisbane throughout his teenage years.